-To apply for funding from the Board of Water resources, click the link below and follow the instructions listed on the application.
+To apply for funding from the Board of Water resources, click the red button below and follow the instructions listed on the application.
 To ensure we are able to process your request in a timely fashion, please follow the meeting schedule and application deadlines outlined below.

 |Board Meeting Date||Application Deadline|